There’s a famous quote by Hippocrates that underpins today’s article.

 One food, in particular, is gaining interest lately for its potential use in an unusual situation.
 It’s Bitter melon.
-This is a gourd, in the pumpkin and zucchini family that is most famous for its role in obesity and blood sugar (or other metabolic) aberrations.
-But at the first discussion of this with any traditional physician, they will tell you it’s just a folk remedy and not “approved” for anything that could help you.
+This is a gourd, in the pumpkin and zucchini family that is most famous for its role in supporting healthy metabolism and blood sugar (or other metabolic) biomarkers.* But at the first discussion of this with any traditional physician, they will tell you it’s just a folk remedy and not “approved” for anything that could help you.
 I disagree! 😤

 As you know, I specialize in finding research on natural foods and medicine that work along the same pathways as drugs.
 I’m a pharmacist so I understand all of that.
-I also happen to formulate my own supplements and for full transparency, I have included bitter melon in one of my formulas called GlucoScript MAX.
-It’s useful for insulin sensitivity and blood sugar.* 😊
+It’s useful for insulin and blood glucose markers.* 😊

-But today’s article isn’t about insulin, diabetes or obesity.
+But today’s article isn’t about insulin, diabetes or the obesity epidemic.
 It’s about mouth cancer.
 And if it can help your mouth, why not your stomach or colon?
-This is about bitter melon’s ability to perhaps extend the life of someone you know and/or augment chemotherapy.
-FYI, bitter melon has anti-bacterial activity against H. pylori, the gut bug involved in ulcers.
+This is about bitter melon’s ability to perhaps improve the life of someone you know and/or augment chemotherapeutics.
+FYI, bitter melon has anti-bacterial activity against microorganism is such as H. pylori.
 It also happens to help raise liver production of some important antioxidants like glutathione, SOD, and catalase.

-Bitter melon is found in many dietary supplements that target glucose, that part is not new!
-We know all that.
-Bitter melon contains botanical compounds that have been proven to improve insulin sensitivity and pancreatic release of insulin.* That’s why it’s used for that purpose, but it’s not known for oral cancer activity, which is today’s focus.
+Bitter melon contains botanical compounds that have been proven to improve insulin sensitivity and pancreatic release of insulin.* That’s why it’s used for that purpose, but it’s not known for oral cell proliferation and out of control cellular growth activity, which is today’s focus.

-The researchers learned that bitter melon extracts can slow down the growth of oral dysplasia and squamous cell cancer, at least in animal models.
-There has been a flurry of studies in the past few years to evaluate the effectiveness of bitter melon on various malignancies, but especially mouth cancer which many smokers get.
+“Immunomodulatory Effects of Momordica charantia Extract in the Prevention of Oral Cancer.”
+That was the title of a scientific article.
+The researchers learned that bitter melon extracts can slow down the growth of oral dysplasia and squamous cells, at least in animal models.
+There has been a flurry of studies in the past few years to evaluate the effectiveness of bitter melon on various malignancies, but especially mouth types which smokers are susceptible to.
 Tobacco is not the only risk factor though.

 Gene Expression and Cytokines in Oral Cancer

-Certain pathways and proteins (inflammatory cytokines to be specific) increase like wildfire during the development and progression of oral cancer.
+Certain pathways and proteins (inflammatory cytokines to be specific) increase like wildfire during the development and progression of oral problems.
 Your oncologist might be interested in which ones specifically so here they are: s100a9, IL23a, IL1β, and PD-1 protein (encoded by PDCD1 gene).
 These are what you might call immune checkpoints.
-When these are elevated, as they are in oral cancer, the condition spreads much faster.
+When these are elevated, as they are in oral problems, proliferation is faster.

 Bitter melon has been scientifically shown to significantly suppressing all those proteins!
-It dampens down the fire, slowing the progression of biochemicals that feed and fuel cancer development.
+It slows down the fire, slowing the progression of biochemicals that feed and fuel proliferation of bad cells.
 The study is important because it demonstrates the powerful and positive immunomodulatory effect of a relatively benign food!

-Food and herbs that slow down cancer are of interest to most people because chemotherapy comes with side effects.
-Naturally, this is an animal study so it’s not definitive for humans but it is still very promising.
+Food that slow down cancer are of interest to most people because chemotherapy comes with side effects.
+Naturally, this is an animal study so it’s not definitive for humans but I find it promising.